Mar 13, 2024 | HR, New York Labor Law, Compliance

 Fair Labor Standards Act (FLSA)

-For repeated or willful violations of the FLSA’s minimum wage or overtime requirements, the maximum monetary penalty is $2,451 for 2024.
+For repeated or willful violations of the FLSA’s minimum wage or overtime requirements, the monetary penalty is $1,000 for each violation in 2024.
+Willful violations of the FLSA may result in criminal prosecution and the violator fined up to $10,000.
+A second conviction may result in imprisonment.

-Penalties for violation of the FLSA’s child labor restrictions can be up to a maximum of $15,629 per under-18 worker, for 2024.
+Penalties for violation of the FLSA’s child labor restrictions can be up to a maximum $10,000.
+For a second offense committed after the conviction for a prior offense, a person can also be imprisoned for up to 6 months.

 Occupational Safety and Health Act (OSHA)